Contrast seeker: Examples

-The contrast seeker had a number of operational problems as well.
+The contrast seeker had several operational problems as well.
 Because of the environment they flew in, contrast seekers were generally not suitable to launch from helicopters, which led to experiments using wire guidance (TOW) or laser homing (Hellfire).
-Ultimately these systems proved suitable for launch from many types of platforms, and laser guidance in particular has become more widespread.
+Ultimately these systems proved suitable for launch from many types of platforms, and laser guidance in particular has become much more widespread.
 These systems often use the same basic tracking system as part of the laser designator system on the aircraft, keeping the camera or FLIR roughly pointed at the locked target in the same way it worked in the missile seeker.